RebornForTrueLife/Courses/Gemo/Problem_Solving/specification.md

 2. Technical features
 	- Data management
 		1. Item database

 			> In the highest abtract layer, database will be a list of Item Type.
 For example: rose soap and orchid soap are the same item type.

 			> Each Item Type will contain a list of items of that type, which are classified by unique ID.

 			> Each Item will have its set of properties, such as: ID, type, product name, manufacturer, check-in date, expiration date, buy date,...

 		2. User data
 			> User data should contain below information
 				- User account: username, password
 				- User location: for better suggesting shopping place
 	- Classes
 		> Using Object-oriented approach to modelize the problem into set of objects.
-There are 3 basic classes:
+There are 3 basic classes

 		1. User class
-				> Provide services:
+			- Provide services:

-					- Control user account: store account information, login, logout, sign up, unsubscribe(delete account)
+				> Control user account: store account information, login, logout, sign up, unsubscribe(delete account)

-				> Contain: user's manager
+			- Contain: user's manager

 		2. Manager class
-				> Provide services:
+			- Provide services:
-					- Manage user's items: (1)access/modify Item database; (2) list out items user want to buy with specified date/time; (3) notify items nearly exprired; (4) list remaining items at home
+				> Manage user's items: (1)access/modify Item database; (2) list out items user want to buy with specified date/time; (3) notify items nearly exprired; (4) list remaining items at home

-					- Communicate with suggester behalf of user: request suggester provide list of "good" places given list of items
+				> Communicate with suggester behalf of user: request suggester provide list of "good" places given list of items

 		3. Suggester class
-				> Provide services:
+			- Provide services:
-					- List "good" places in order for a given items, "good" can be consider: best place(customers rate), cheapest prices.
+				> List "good" places in order for a given items, "good" can be consider: best place(customers rate), cheapest prices.

-					- Suggest place for list of items.
+				> Suggest place for list of items.
 There are 2 criteria: (1) location; (2) "good" place.
 Location cretirion is used for user want to buy in near shops, while (2)nd criterion give high priority for rating.

-				> Note: suggester class does not work offline, because its data should not be stored in user memory.
+			*Note: suggester class does not work offline, because its data should not be stored in user memory.*

 3. Challenges
 	1. To satisfy user's desire
-		- why user should use the app instead of normal, usual ways: remember the buying list or just simply write down to a note?
+		> why user should use the app instead of normal, usual ways: remember the buying list or just simply write down to a note?

 	2. Advertisement:
-		- Even when the application meets user's desire, how to make them attract to the application enough to install it(without annoy them and using too much budget for advertisement)?
+		> Even when the application meets user's desire, how to make them attract to the application enough to install it(without annoy them and using too much budget for advertisement)?

 	3. User data
-		- The application store user's private information - what they bought.
+		> The application store user's private information - what they bought.
 How we ensure the privacy of user's  data and how we prove to user that we can do that?

 4. Project estimation
 	- Project will operate in 3 phases: